 Karen C. Seto

 Professor Seto is an established leader in the area of urbanization and global change.
 She co-founded and co-chaired the global research project, Urbanization and Global Environmental Change (UGEC), formerly of the International Human Dimensions Programme (IHDP) and Future Earth, from 2006 to 2016.
-She was a Coordinating Lead Author for the IPCC Fifth Assessment Report, Coordinating Lead Author for the UN Convention on Biodiversity Cities and Biodiversity Outlook, and Co-Chair of the IHDP Urbanization and Global Environmental Change Project.
-She also currently serves on the U.S. National Research Council (NRC) Committees, including the NRC Committee to the Advise the U.S. Global Change Research Program and the NRC Committee on Pathways to Urban Sustainability.
+She was a Coordinating Lead Author for Working Group III of the IPCC Fifth Assessment Report and lead the chapter on urban mitigation of climate change.
+She has served on numerous U.S. National Research Council (NRC) Committees, including the NRC Committee to the Advise the U.S. Global Change Research Program and the NRC Committee on Pathways to Urban Sustainability.
 From 2002 to 2008, she was the Global Thematic Leader for Ecosystem Management Tools for the Commission on Ecosystem Management of the International Union for Conservation of Nature (IUCN).
-She was the Executive Producer of “10,000 Shovels: Rapid Urban Growth in China,” a documentary film that integrates satellite imagery, historical photographs, and contemporary film footage to examine the urban changes occurring in China.
-Professor Seto is a recipient of a NASA New Investigator Program (Career) Award, an NSF CAREER Award, and a National Geographic Research Grant.
+She was the Executive Producer of “10,000 Shovels: Rapid Urban Growth in China,” a documentary film that integrates satellite imagery, historical photographs, and contemporary film footage to highlight the urban changes occurring in China.
+Professor Seto is the recipient of a NASA New Investigator Program Award, a NSF Career Award, and a National Geographic Research Grant.
 She was named an Aldo Leopold Leadership Fellow in 2009.
 She is an elected member of the American Association for the Advancement of Science (AAAS), the Connecticut Academy of Science and Engineering, and the U.S. National Academy of Sciences in 2017.

 |Ph.D., Geography||2000||Boston University|